There are three states of matter in nature as solid, liquid and gas. Of them both

 Seawater is an example of a natural solution.

-Thus you can notice that when you add table salt to a glass full of water, it does not immediately overflow.
+- Thus you can notice that when you add table salt to a glass full of water, it does not overflow immediately.
+But overflows only after a certain amount of salt is further added.

 Emulsions

-These are unique types of liquids wherein two immiscible liquids are virtually mixed up.
+- These are unique types of liquids wherein two insoluble (immiscible) liquids are virtually mixed up.

-One of the liquid is evenly distributed as globules into the other.
+- One of the liquids is distributed as fine globules into the other.

-In nature, we can such examples of emulsions in the form of butter.
+In nature, such an example of emulsions is the “butter.”

 Suspensions

-As the name indicates, these are liquids wherein solid particles are suspended in a solvent.
+- These are the liquids wherein solid particles are suspended in a solvent.

 Aerated solutions